walles/exactype/README.md

 * Gestures for common operations (including typing space)

 # TODO Before Johan can use Exactype as his Sole IME
-* Make tapping Backspace with text selected remove the selected text
 * Automatic SHIFT handling depending on the kind of field we're editing
 * Make long pressing show the numeric keyboard for the duration of the long press
 * Make long pressing "a" and keeping still show alternative "a"s like "@" after first showing the